 The Department of Arabic and Translation Studies has a purpose-built interpreting facility.
 It features simultaneous interpreting booths, a consecutive interpreting table, Internet access and equipment for simulated video teleconferencing.
-The department also has another lab, which is equipped with machine translation software, TRADOS and other relevant software, including Internet-based, needed in language engineering as well as subtitling.
+The department also uses other computer labs, which are equipped with machine translation software, TRADOS and other relevant software, including Internet-based, needed in language engineering as well as subtitling.